Salt Painting Process Watercolor Art

 Watercolor Salt Painting

-1. First, print off our template on cardstock paper (you can grab the template by subscribing to our newsletter at the bottom of this post).
+1. First, print off our template on cardstock paper (you can grab the template by subscribing to our newsletter on the form with the preview of the template).
 Alternatively, you can print off any image to trace or free hand the snowflakes yourself!

 2. Begin by tracing the snowflakes with your glue.
 We like to use this bottle of glue since the nozzle at the top is smaller.
 The larger bottles have larger nozzles and will let out more glue when you use them making the snowflakes too large.